How to use a VPN to watch Formula 1

 A VPN, which stands for virtual private network, is a tool that both reroutes your internet traffic through a server based in a different location, and encrypts your data.

-There’s a lot to unpack there, but with regards to streaming specifically, a VPN can unlock access to services in different countries, as the software makes it appear as if you’re physically in those countries.
+There’s a lot to unpack there, but with regards to streaming specifically, a VPN can unlock access to your geo-blocked service when you're trying to stream your F1 coverage from abroad.
+The software makes it appear that you're physically back home.

 What streaming services can VPNs unblock?

-It’s as good as magic, and in our testing we've had success using VPNs with Sky Go, Sling TV, Kayo Sports and many more streaming services, such as Netflix, Prime Video, BBC iPlayer, Disney Plus, Max, DAZN and Peacock.
+It’s as good as magic.
+You can use a VPNs with Sky Go, Sling TV, Kayo Sports and many more streaming services, such as Netflix, Prime Video, BBC iPlayer, Disney Plus, Max, DAZN and Peacock too.

 What else are VPNs good for?